Merrill Moores: Congress

 Moores was elected as a Republican to the Sixty-fourth and to the four succeeding Congresses (March 4, 1915 – March 3, 1925).

 He was an unsuccessful candidate for renomination in 1924 and for nomination in 1926.

 Later career and death

-He resumed the practice of law in Indianapolis, Indiana.

-He served as vice president of the American Systems and Audit Co..
+After leaving Congress, Moores resumed the practice of law in Indianapolis.
+He served as vice president of the American Systems and Audit Co.

-He died October 21, 1929, in Indianapolis, Indiana.
+Moores died on October 21, 1929, in Indianapolis.
 He was interred in Crown Hill Cemetery.